How Does Real Estate Commission Work? Your Complete Guide

 ➡️ Offer necessary expertise

-Real estate agents help value properties in order to set realistic listing prices.
-They rely on their networks to connect home sellers and buyers.
+Real estate agents help value properties in order to set realistic listing prices, and they rely on their networks to connect home sellers and buyers.

 Most importantly, they facilitate the difficult and complicated legal process related to the transfer of property.